 - ½ liter (17 oz) boiling water.

 Place the rosemary stems and chamomile flowers into the boiling water for five minutes.
-Remove the stems and flowers, let the mixture cool down and wash your eyes with this infusion.
+Remove the stems and flowers, then allow the mixture cool down.
+Once cool, wash your eyes with this infusion.

-Aloe vera is a medicinal plant that has antibacterial and anti-inflammatory properties that are able to reduce stye swelling and avoid infection with bacteria.
+Aloe vera is a medicinal plant that has antibacterial and anti-inflammatory properties that are able to reduce stye swelling and prevent a bacterial infection.
 This remedy can be used on the eye to relieve redness, pain, and swelling.

 Open the aloe vera leaf and carefully remove the transparent gel from inside.
-Then rub a little gel on the stye with your eye closed, and do a little massage.
+Then rub a dab of gel on the stye with your eye closed, massage it into the stye and surrounding skim.
 Leave the gel on for about 20 minutes and then wash your eye with a little warm water or with a warm chamomile infusion.

-One of the most important steps while treating a stye is to keep the eye very clean, in order to avoid an infection that can increase swelling.
+One of the most important steps while treating a stye is to keep the eye very clean, in order to prevent an infection that can increase swelling.

 Organic baby shampoo is another great natural choice for washing your eyes, because it cleans the skin without causing burning or eye irritation.
 After washing, you can apply a warm compress to your eye to relieve the discomfort.